YADAVROSH/QR-Code/README.md

-A basic structure of QR code
+Scan the QR code to visit Frontend Mentor and take your coding skills to the next level